LucianoCirino/MHWI-LedgeLBG/README.md

 ### Bazelcore

-- A fast bouncing Pierce 3 alternative with a huge selection of ammo types to utilize from.
+- A fast bouncing <code>Pierce Ammo 3</code> alternative with a huge selection of ammo types to utilize from.

 <table>
 <tr style="vertical-align:top;">